AxonIQ/axon-server-plugin-api/README.md

 _Reading events_

-Axon Server executes the _EventReadInterceptor_ instances for each event read from the event store and sent to a client application.
+Axon Server executes the _ReadEventInterceptor_ instances for each event read from the event store and sent to a client application.
 The interceptor may change the content of the event.

 ### Snapshot